dan-watson/mappd/README.md

-  field :name, :string, null: false, default: '' field :age, :integer field :score, :decimal, precision: 10, scale: 10, null: true field :external_id, :string, length: 10
+  field :name, :string, null: false, default: '' field :age, :integer field :score, :decimal, precision: 10, scale: 10, null: true

+  # Rename a field - the old field and rename could be removed after
+  # migrate! is called
+  field :external_id, :string, length: 10
+  rename :external_id, :e_id
+  field :e_id, :string, length: 10

+  # Hooks into belongs_to and creates a country_id column
+  # with an index
   belongs_to :country

+  # Creates a join table people_roles
   has_and_belongs_to_many :roles

+  # Creates an index
-  index :external_id
+  index :e_id

+  # Creates created_at and updated_at columns
   timestamps
 end